argilla-io/biome-text/docs/docs/documentation/readme.md

 docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.3.2
 ````

-## Development version
+## Master branch

+The *master branch* contains the latest features, but is less well tested.
-If you want to install the development version (our master branch) you can do so with:
+If you are looking for a specific feature that has not been released yet, you can install the package from our master branch with:

 ````shell script
 pip install -U git+https://github.com/recognai/biome-text.git
 ````

-Be aware that the UI components will not work when installing the development version this way.
+Be aware that the UI components will not work when installing the package this way.
 Check out the [Contributing](community/contributing.md#setting-up-for-development) section for a guide on how to build the UI components manually.